Bitcoin

 How errors are handled?

-Assume a block was validated and accepted by one full node and forwarded it to its peers.
-Now if a peer rejects it, then there is a temporary fork in the network.
+Say one full node validated and accepted a block, then forwarded it to its peers.
+If a peer rejects it, there is a temporary fork in the network.

-Now the miners connected to this node which accepted the block will continue to build on this block.
-The miners which are working connected to other nodes which start building on the correct last updated block.
+The miners on the node that accepted the block keep building on it.
+The miners on other nodes build on the correct last block.

 Digital Signatures